juldyzmurat/USD-RUB-rate-amid-Russian-Ukrainian-war/READMe.md

 Using different models, we aimed to predict the average exchange rate of USD/RUB in June 2022 as such prediction is valuable for financial decision-making of individuals and organizations.

+## Methodology
+Step 1:  EDA showed that after the devaluation of the ruble followed by  Russia’s first invasion of Ukraine in February 2014, the rate of change of USD/RUB only stabilized in early 2018

+Step 2: Data was split from 12-2003 to 02-2018 and from 03-2018 to 05-2022 for training and testing sets respectively (77/23 ratio.)

+Step 3: Linear Regression models were built using different combinations of features.

+Step 4: Keras Deep Learning models were built using different combinations of features.

 ## Technologies